What are the admission requirements for the BA in Business Administration? back to top

 If I am admitted, when will I be able to register? back to top

-For the UW Bothell Business School, newly admitted students may register during Registration Period 2.
-In order to register, students must sign up for and attend the mandatory new student orientation on the Bothell campus, submit the Measles Immunization Verification form, and pay the Enrollment Confirmation fee.
+Newly admitted students may register after attending the mandatory new student orientation on the Bothell campus, submitting the Measles Immunization Verification form, and paying the Enrollment Confirmation fee.

 How will my non-business courses transfer? back to top